Deciding on how to execute your story ideas can be a difficult task.

 So while they appear to have articles going viral day after day, the reality is that isn’t the case because creating content to go viral is realistically hard to do.

-As you plan your content for 2014 this December, you’re probably thinking a lot about how you’re going execute and create all of these amazing story ideas you have written down.
+As you plan your content for next year you’re probably thinking a lot about how you’re going execute and create all of these amazing story ideas you have written down.
 This can usually be the most challenging step of your planning process.
 Producing high quality content everyday can be done, but that doesn’t mean you have to publish one eBook a day.

 Here we’ve come up with the pyramid of written content, in order of value priority (lowest at the bottom, highest at the top) to help put into perspective just how much of what you should create.